What They Do: Ironworkers install structural and reinforcing iron and steel to form and support buildings, bridges, and roads.

 The majority of ironworkers work full time.
 Structural ironworkers who work at great heights do not work during wet, icy, or extremely windy conditions.
 Reinforcing ironworkers may be limited by any kind of precipitation.

 Compared with workers in all occupations, ironworkers have a higher percentage of workers who belong to a union.
 Although there is no single union that covers all ironworkers, the largest organizer of these workers is the International Association of Bridge, Structural, Ornamental and Reinforcing Iron Workers.

-Overall employment of ironworkers is projected to grow 13 percent over the next ten years, faster than the average for all occupations.
+Overall employment of ironworkers is projected to grow 11 percent over the next ten years, much faster than the average for all occupations.

 Steel and reinforced concrete are an important part of commercial and industrial buildings.
 Future construction of these structures is expected to require ironworkers.
 The need to rehabilitate, maintain, or replace an increasing number of older highways and bridges is also expected to lead to some employment growth.

 Employment opportunities for job seekers are expected to be good.
 Those who are certified in welding, rigging, and crane signaling should have the best job opportunities.

 As with many other construction workers, employment of ironworkers is sensitive to fluctuations of the economy.
 On the one hand, workers may experience periods of unemployment when the overall level of construction falls.
 On the other hand, shortages of workers may occur in some areas during peak periods of building activity.

 |Reinforcing iron and rebar workers||18,500||20,500||11||2,100|